Brain-Institute/cfa-methods-tutorials/Aiimsense/README.md

 - Integrate into real-world electromagnetic imaging (EMI) workflows.

 ---
+Comments: the source of these data are from  [BrainTumorMRI](https://example.com), NINS dataset, and IXI dataset and the licensing for data and codes and developed new data and codes are open sources.
 ## 2. EFGR-Based Post-Processing Methods

 The project also develops **EFGR-based post-processing methods** to improve the reliability and interpretability of advanced medical imaging algorithms.